By Stefaan Ghijs

 Many people often talk about private jets, but they actually refer to a private aircraft instead.
 Whether the aircraft is equipped with propellers or jet engines is seen as irrelevant by people.
 Simply put, the word private jet is used by a lot of people to describe private flying.

 If you have to travel a greater distance, a private jet is a better choice for your private flight.
 On the long flights the higher speed of a private jet is no doubt paying off.
-On short flights the advantages of a private jet compared to a propeller aircraft are negligible, as the time savings in operating a private jet versus a propeller aircraft are minimal.
+On short flights the advantages of a private jet compared to a propeller plane are negligible, as the time savings in operating a private jet versus a propeller aircraft are minimal.

 The minimal gain of time with a private jet is related to the fact that private jets have to climb to higher altitudes after take-off.
 The latter in comparison with a propeller aircraft that continues its flight on lower altitudes.

-Runways for propeller aircraft
+Runways for a propeller plane

 Propeller aircraft are ideal for shorter runways.
-High-altitude airports in the Alps can also be reached easily with a propeller aircraft.
+High-altitude airports in the Alps can also be reached easily with a propeller plane.
 The average private jet requires at least 1500 meters of runway to be able to land or take-off safely.
 Propeller aircraft only require on average 750 meters of runway length.
 Also grass runways are usually impossible to be operated with a private jet.
-A grass runway poses no problems for propeller aircraft.
+A grass runway poses no problems for propeller planes.

 When you fly with a private jet you have the advantage that you can fly at a higher altitude and above bad weather.
 Flying higher allows airplanes to avoid turbulence that occurs at lower altitudes.